 COVID-19 is an infectious disease caused by a newly discovered coronavirus.

-The best way to prevent and slow down transmission is be well informed about the COVID-19 virus, the disease it causes and how it spreads.
+The best way to prevent and slow down transmission is to be well informed about the COVID-19 virus, the disease it causes, and how it spreads.

 At this time, there are no specific vaccines or treatments for COVID-19.
 However, there are many ongoing clinical trials evaluating potential treatments.

 The COVID-19 virus affectsdifferent people in different ways.
 It is a respiratory disease and most infected people will develop mild to moderate symptoms and recover without requiring special treatment.
 People who have underlying medical conditions and those over 60 years old have a higher risk of developing severe disease and death.

 Common symptoms include Fever, tiredness, and dry cough.

 Other symptoms include: Shortness of breath, aches, and pains, sore throat, and very few people will report diarrhea, nausea, or a runny nose.

 People with mild symptoms who are otherwise healthy should self-isolate and contact their medical provider or a COVID-19 information line for advice on testing and referral.